EllisArn/LA1200-NumberGuesser/README.md

-# LA1200-NumberGuesser

-This is a random number-guessing game, written in C#.
+# This is a tutorial to the "while-try-catch" command in C#

-### Before usage:

-Please install Figgle first (as NuGet-Paket).

 ## Task and goals

 After this the reader should be able to code a program with "while-try-catch"

 ## Content 1